gabfl/redis-priority-queue/README.md

 The queues can be easily monitored with the Python script `src/queue_monitor.py`

 To use the queue monitor, you need to ensure python is installed and use the following command to add the required packages:
-`pip install prettytable argparse redis`
+`pip install prettytable argparse redis json`

 ### Usage example